Bryn Mawr Business Hall of Fame

 “It’s amazing that in a small stretch from Kedzie to Kimball there were so many duplicate businesses, but everyone made a living.”

-With the help of many contributors, I’ve compiled a list of the mostly family-owned business, community organizations and public institutions located on this four-block stretch of Bryn Mawr, as well as some on Kimball and Jersey/Kedzie near the Bryn Mawr intersections.
-These fondly remembered places go back as far as the mid-thirties and most were gone by the early 1980s.
+With the help of contributors, I’ve compiled a list of the mostly family-owned business, community organizations and public institutions located on this four-block stretch.
+I’ve included businesses along Kimball as well as Jersey / Kedzie at the Bryn Mawr intersections.
+We share fond memories of these businesses and their owners, going back as far as the mid-thirties.
 Many business owners lived in the neighborhood and their children went to the local elementary school, Peterson.

 Let me know if you remember a business and its owner, or if you have a correction or additional information.
 You can send the info to me using the Contact tab.
 I’m also interested in old photographs.
 Thanks.